Suzuki Ertiga: India

 The second generation Ertiga was launched in India on 21 November 2018, it is locally assembled by Maruti Suzuki and sold exclusively at Maruti Suzuki Arena dealerships.
 For India, the second generation Ertiga is available in eight trim levels with each engine version has four trim levels: LXi, VXi, ZXi and ZXi+ for the K15B 1.5-litre petrol engine, and LDi, VDi, ZDi and ZDi+ for the D15A 1.3-litre turbocharged diesel engine.
 For transmission, all variants comes as standard with a 5-speed manual, however the VXi and ZXi trim levels have the option of a 4-speed automatic.
 Both the petrol and the diesel engines comes equipped with mild hybrid technology by Suzuki called as Smart Hybrid Vehicle by Suzuki.

 In March 2019, the base LDi and LXi trim levels were both discontinued.

 In April 2019, the E15A 1.5-litre turbocharged diesel engine paired to a 6-speed manual was made available for the VDi, ZDi and ZDi+ trim levels.
 However, it was discontinued in March 2020 due to Bharat Stage 6 implementation.

 In August 2019, the D15A 1.3-litre turbocharged diesel engine was discontinued.
 The Tour M trim was added, based on VXi trim, aimed for commercial fleet buyers such as taxis.

 In April 2022, the Ertiga for the Indian market received a minor facelift; trim levels remained the same.
 For engines, the facelifted Ertiga received the new K15C Dualjet 1.5-litre MHEV petrol engine and a new compressed natural gas (CNG) engine.
 The model surpassed 10 lakh total sales figure in February 2024, and was the top selling car in October 2024 for the second month running with numbers of 18,785 units.

 Indonesia

-The second generation Ertiga went on sale in Indonesia on 8 May 2018, with three trim levels available at launch the same as the first generation Ertiga: GA (with manual only), GL (with manual/automatic) and GLX (with manual/automatic).
+The second generation Ertiga went on sale in Indonesia on 8 May 2018, with three trim levels available at launch the same as the first generation Ertiga: GA (with manual only), GL (with manual/automatic) and GX (with manual/automatic).
 The GX trim had the option of an ESP safety feature.
 All variants are powered by a K15B 1.5-litre petrol engine.